-As stated on page 65, the Management Board carries out the functions of the Company's investment manager, and its members are appointed by the Supervisory Board for a period of one year renewable.
+The Management Board carries out the functions of the Company's investment manager, and its members are appointed by the Supervisory Board for a period of one year renewable.
 Mr Ball and Mr Schramm were both originally appointed as members of the Management Board on 5 October 2011; their appointments were renewed for the first time with effect from 5 October 2012.
 Mr Denny was first appointed to the Management Board with effect from 30 April 2013 and, as such, his appointment has not yet been formally considered for renewal.